April O'Neil: Archie Comics

 In the Teenage Mutant Ninja Turtles Adventures series produced by Archie Comics, April began as a carbon copy of her animated counterpart from the 1987 TV series, but the writers developed her into a competent warrior after training with Splinter.
 Because of her frequent adventures with the Turtles, she lost her job at Channel 6 and became a freelance reporter.

 In the winter 1994 Archie Special, April was mutated into a turtle herself.
 This made her the first official female turtle introduced to the series, three years before Venus de Milo's debut.
-Archie also published two sets of three-part April O'Neil mini-series.
+Archie also published two sets of three-part April O'Neil mini-series (from January through June 1993).

 Dreamwave Productions

 The second issue of the Dreamwave Productions series (based on the 2003 animated series) focused entirely on O'Neil, consisting of a dream sequence showing how she had been pressured into a scientific career by her family despite having an interest in journalism.